About Run To Paradise

 While the style magic of Run To Paradise comes from a deep sense of fun and nostalgia, there are still modern and urban elements.
 Each piece is uniquely from my perspective.
 I’m obsessed with vintage souvenirs, poolside chic á la Slim Aarons, power pattern clashes and plastique fantastique OTT fashion.
 It’s yacht life brought to the city streets.

 Our shirts and tees

-We are now taking pre-orders for Our Stolen Summer 2020, a new RTP range using AS Colour, whose core T-shirting range is produced in Bangladesh.
+Our exclusive Run To Paradise tees can be worn all year round, holiday or not.
+Some of our printed to order RTP range uses AS Colour stock, core T-shirts produced in Bangladesh.
 The specific country of origin for each product can be found on their labels.
 For more information, please visit their website.
-Each piece is screenprinted in West Melbourne.
+Each piece is printed to order in Fitzroy.

 The iconic Phillips Shirts is Melbourne’s last remaining shirt manufacturer, with a remarkable vault of unworn (and largely unseen) garments in pristine condition from the 1960s to the 1980s.

 On our last visit, it occurred to us that Phillips Vintage classic tees are perfectly suited to the Run To Paradise aesthetic, so we customised a selection to present alongside our first run of accessories.

 The collection conjures resort life in the late 1980s and early 1990s, which for us was holidaying in Fiji, Vanuatu, Cairns and Port Moresby.
 The t-shirts were made in Hong Kong and come with original tags.
 They are 100% cotton.
 Each design has been screen printed or embroidered in Fitzroy.